Source: Wikipedia

 For producing organic plant fertilizer

-[edit]The residues from the decomposition process (frass) by the larvae comprise larval faeces, shed larval exoskeletons, and undigested material.
-Frass is one of the main products from commercial black soldier fly rearing.[52]
-The chemical profile of the frass varies with the substrate on which the larvae feed, but in general, it is considered a versatile organic plant fertilizer due to a favorable ratio of three major plant nutrients nitrogen, phosphorus, and potassium.[53]
-The frass is commonly applied by direct mixing with soil and considered a long-term fertilizer with slow nutrient release.[53]
-Plant trials, though, have found also short-term fertilizing effects comparable to fast-acting, synthetic fertilizers.[54][55]
-Next to its nutrient contribution, the frass can carry further components that are beneficial for soil fertility and soil health.
-One of them is the soil improver chitin[51][50] which gets via chitin-rich shed exoskeletons of the larvae into the frass.
-Moreover, the frass from black soldier fly rearing applied as a fertilizer can effectively alter the soil microbial community composition, which plays a crucial role for soil fertility.[56][57]
+[edit]Material left over after the larval waste decomposition process (frass) consists of larval faeces, shed larval exoskeletons, and undigested material.
+Frass is one of the main products from commercial black soldier fly rearing.[51]
+The chemical profile of the frass varies with the substrate on which the larvae feed, but in general, it is considered a versatile organic plant fertilizer due to a favorable ratio of three major plant nutrients: nitrogen, phosphorus, and potassium.[52]
+BSFL frass is commonly applied by direct mixing with soil and considered a long-term fertilizer with slow nutrient release.[52]
+Plant trials have also found short-term fertilizing effects comparable to fast-acting, synthetic fertilizers.[53][54]
+In addition to its nutrient contribution, BSFL frass can carry further components that are beneficial for soil fertility and soil health, such as chitin[50][49] from the shed exoskeletons of the larvae.
+Finally, the use of BSFL frass as a fertilizer can effectively alter the soil microbial community composition, which plays a crucial role for soil fertility.[55][56]

 Debate is going on whether the frass from BSFL rearing can be used as a fertilizer in a fresh state or has to undergo further composting before its application.
-Some assume that further composting would lead to the reduction of potential phytotoxic properties.[58]
-In the European Union, insect frass has to be treated for one hour at 70 °C (158 °F) before commercialization for safety reasons, whereas the same applies to animal manure in general.[59]
+Some assume that further composting would lead to the reduction of potential phytotoxic properties.[57]
+In the European Union, insect frass has to be treated for one hour at 70 °C (158 °F) before commercialization for safety reasons, the same as other animal manure products.[58]

 In bioremediation

-[edit]The larvae of H. illucens were used in a bioremediation experiment, in which they used up to 49% of dry weight corn leaves polluted with cadmium or zinc, for 36 days.[40]
-Artificially polluted corn leaves serves here as a model plant material comparable to plant biomass polluted as a result of phytoextraction.
-The 49% loss of polluted dry weight is a better result than in the case of composting, which is one of the standard proposed pretreatments for biomass polluted after phytoextraction.
-The type of heavy metal did not affect the degree of use.
-Cadmium mostly accumulates in the puparium, while zinc accumulates in the adult fly.[40]
-The use of insect for bioremediation is named entomoremediation.[40][60]
+[edit]Recent research in the field of entomoremediation shows the potential of this insect for purification of biomass contaminated with heavy metals.[59]
+Larvae of H. illucens were used in a bioremediation experiment, in which they consumed up to 49% of dry weight corn leaves polluted with cadmium or zinc, for 36 days.[59]
+Artificially polluted corn leaves were used a model plant material comparable to plant biomass polluted as a result of phytoextraction.
+The 49% loss of polluted dry weight material is a better result than in the case of composting alone, which is one of the standard proposed pretreatments for biomass polluted after phytoextraction.
+The type of heavy metal did not affect the degree of consumption in this experiment.
+Cadmium mostly accumulates in the puparium, while zinc accumulates in the adult fly.[59]

 Potential source of plastic-degrading enzymes and bacteria

-[edit]It has been stated that H. illucens larval gut microbiota represents an optimal ecological niche for isolating enzymes and microbial strains with optimized plastic-degrading ability.[61]
+[edit]It has been stated that H. illucens larval gut microbiota represent an optimal ecological niche for isolating enzymes and microbial strains with optimized plastic-degrading ability.[60]

 Potential use in biodiesel production